kevinbdsouza/kevinbdsouza.github.io/_pages/cv.md

 Work experience
 ======
 * ## Co-Founder, Stealth Startup <span style="color:#2C4381">(Jun 2023 - Present)</span>
-  * Discovering materials for integrated carbon capture and conversion to useful products like Methanol and Concrete, powered by an AI platform.

 * ## Machine Learning Engineer, <a href="https://www.gandeeva.com/"><u>Gandeeva Therapeutics</u></a> <span style="color:#2C4381">(Feb 2023 - May 2023)</span>
   * Integrated molecular dynamics based conformation search with deep learning based protein design for protein affinity maturation.
 Gandeeva will use this platform for their future protein affinity maturation campaigns.